 Lehigh University is located in the Lehigh Valley, and is surrounded by transportation services that make it easy to get around campus and to travel home for university breaks.
 Check out information below about bus services, air travel, off-campus transportation, and on-campus transportation. [anchor each of these to the section below]

 Getting home for break requires preparation, and when you’re in a new area, finding the needed information to plan your trip can be difficult.
 Lehigh students use many different transportation methods to get home, including buses and air travel.
 Below are some local services that are available.

 Trans-Bridge Lines operates bus services out of the Bethlehem Transportation Center.
-This is the closest bus stop to Lehigh’s campus, and is found at 635 Guetter Street, off of West Broad St. View the bus stop location on Google Maps.
-Transbridge provides daily service to New York City, JFK Airport and Newark Airport.
+This is the closest bus stop to Lehigh’s campus, and is found at 635 Guetter St., off of West Broad St. View the bus stop location on Google Maps.
+Transbridge provides daily service to New York City and Newark Airport.
 (Service to JFK Airport is currently suspended)

 My Bus Home provides students from Westchester County and Long Island, NY, MD/DC and New England rides to and from campus over the academic breaks.

 Bus Services FAQ